George R. Dale: Opposition to the Ku Klux Klan

+With a reputation for his satirical attacks on several subjects Dale was called the "militant editor".
 As editor of the Post-Democrat, Dale combatted the Ku Klux Klan (KKK).
 The Indiana Ku Klux Klan, formed in the early 1920s, had hundreds of thousands of members, including 3,000 in Muncie; few of the state's newspapers took a stance against the organization.
 As local KKK members were largely Republican and anti-labor, many were opponents of Dale.
 Dale initially supported the KKK, writing in April 1922 that there was "plenty of room for an organization of this kind to work in Delaware County", though he disliked their outfits.
 His first report opposing the organization came a few months later:

 Strange things are happening in Muncie these days, Hundreds of citizens here, many of them being men of high character, are joining the Ku Klux Klan, but we question very much whether or not a very large percentage of those are really aware of the things pulled off by an inner circle of Kluckers, who, most likely, refrain from informing the rank and file of the Klan of their maneuvers.